HubBucket-Team/gdc-docs/docs/Visualization_Documentation/Visualization.md

 Mutations and their frequency across cases are mapped to a graphical visualization of protein-coding regions with a lollipop plot.
 Pfam domains are highlighted along the x-axis to assign functionality to specific protein-coding regions.
 The bottom track represents a view of the full gene length.
 Different transcripts can be selected by using the drop-down menu above the plot.

-The panel to the right of the plot allows the plot to be filtered by mutation consequence or impact.
+The panel to the right of the plot allows the plot to be filtered by mutation consequences or impact.
 The plot will dynamically change as filters are applied.
 Mutation consequence and impact is denoted in the plot by color.

 The plot can be viewed at different zoom levels by clicking and dragging across the x-axis, clicking and dragging across the bottom track, or double clicking the pfam domain IDs.
 The `Reset` button can be used to bring the zoom level back to its original position.
 The plot can also be exported as a PNG image, SVG image or as JSON formatted text by choosing the `Download` button above the plot.